CARESData/OTDA-PIT-forms/README.md

 - Create folder for OTDA templates - Template

-A form will ask where the workbook folder (Data) and the folder holding the OTDA templates (Templates) are located.
+A form will ask where the workbook folder (Data) and the folder holding the OTDA templates (Template) are located.

 ### Extract.py
 The script combines all the files out into the ‘Data’ folder into one csv file.